timonus/TJDropbox/README.md

 }
 ```

-However, you can also use `SFSafariViewController` with TJDropbox's `+tokenAuthenticationURLWithClientIdentifier:redirectURL:` and `+accessTokenFromURL:withRedirectURL:` utility methods, or any other web views you'd like!
+However, you can also use `SFSafariViewController`, authenticate with the Dropbox app, or write your own auth using the `+tokenAuthenticationURLWithClientIdentifier:redirectURL:` and `+accessTokenFromURL:withRedirectURL:` utility methods.
+Advanced auth is detailed [here](Docs/advanced-auth.md).

 Just as with migrating a v1 token to v2, TJDropbox doesn't store the credentials, that's up to you.